ddnexus/pagy/docs/extras/size.md

 As you can see by the result of the `series` method, you get 3 initial pages, 1 `:gap` (series interrupted), 4 pages before the current page, the current `:page` (which is a string), 4 pages after the current page, another `:gap` and 3 final pages.

 You can easily try different options (also asymmetrical) in a console by changing the `:size`.
-Just check the `series` array to see what it contains when used in combination with different core variables.
+Just check the `series` array to see what it contains when used in combination with different core options.